Ngaliema: Tourism

 Ngaliema is the most ancient and historically significant commune in the city.
-As the site where Welsh-American explorer Henry Morton Stanley first established an encampment that later evolved into modern-day Kinshasa, Ngaliema features several heritage landmarks and scenic locations, with its strategic position along the Congo River offering visitors panoramic views of Ngaliema Bay and the Kinsuka Rapids.
+It is the site where Welsh-American explorer Henry Morton Stanley first established an encampment that later evolved into modern-day Kinshasa.

 The commune is home to several significant cultural and historical attractions.
 Among these landmarks are Sims Chapel (1891), established by Reverend Aaron Sims of the American Baptist Foreign Mission Society and considered the first Christian structure in Kinshasa; the Saint-Léopold catholic parish, founded in 1899; and the Institute of National Museums of Congo, which preserves and exhibits national artifacts and historical collections.